 MuVIT Hardware

 To set up MuVIT hardware, you will require a computer.
-The initial MuVIT version was developed using an HP 4540S laptop equipped with an i5 processor and 8GB of RAM, which is a fairly basic configuration, indeed the computer was new in 2012 but continues to function quite well for this purpose in 2023.
-Your milage may vary, but the point is that you do not need a gaming quality PC for MuVIT to operate successfully..
-In most cases, you can use the same machine for your classes and launch the simulator when needed.
+The initial MuVIT version was developed using an HP 4540S laptop equipped with an i5 processor and 8GB of RAM, which is a fairly basic configuration, indeed the computer was new in 2012 but continues to function quite well for this purpose in 2024.
+Your mileage may vary, but the point is that you do not need a gaming-quality PC for MuVIT to operate successfully.
+You can usually use the same machine for your classes and launch the simulator when needed.
 The software is not resource-intensive and can easily run alongside PowerPoint presentations.
+We do it routinely.

 The minimum MuVIT hardware requirements for Virtual Sailor are: